wrapl/rabs/docs/index.rst

 Rabs provides the following features:

 * Support for large projects spanning multiple directories with arbitrary nesting.
+* Allows build and source directories to be overlayed so that new files are automatically created in the build directory while input files can be located in either.
 * A free-form imperative programming language for specifying targets, dependencies and build functions.
 * Functional changes to build functions will trigger a rebuild.
 Comments and formatting do not count as functional changes.
 * File targets are checked for changes using SHA-256 checksums to prevent unnecessary rebuilds.